-- Label the BD Molecular Urine Sample Buffer Tube with patient identification, date, and time collected.
-Be careful not to obscure any bar codes on the tube. - 8.
+- 7. Label the BD Molecular Urine Sample Buffer Tube with patient identification, date, and time collected.
+Be careful not to obscure any bar codes - 8.
 Transport to the testing laboratory following the storage and stability

-Doc Ref: SPS-QM-1200 Issue No: 21 Issue Date: February 2024 Issued by: National Pathology Quality Team Next Review: Managed in Q-Pulse
+Doc Ref: SPS-QM-1200 Issue Date: December 2024 Issue No: 23 National Pathology Quality Team Next Review: Managed in Q-Pulse